Azulmood/azulmood.github.io/README.md

 # rashedsgardencenter
-Building website for a family business (leraning HTML, CSS, Javascript along the way).
+Building website for a family business (learning HTML, CSS, Javascript along the way).